-All major development proposals, notably for sites allocated through the Site Allocations DPD, will need to demonstrate that they:
+All major development proposals will need to demonstrate that they:

-- make clear functional and physical links with the existing settlement and surrounding area and have not been designed as 'standalone' additions.
-Where physical links cannot be made (e.g. for reasons of third party land ownership) provision must be made such that they can be provided in future should the opportunity arise; - complement and enhance the character of the built, historic and natural environment; - are of a scale appropriate to the existing settlement and surrounding area; - provide a qualitative improvement to the existing range of houses, services, facilities, open space and economic development opportunities.
+- i. make clear functional and physical links with the existing settlement and surrounding area and have not been designed as 'standalone' additions.
+Where physical links cannot be made (e.g. for reasons of third party land ownership) provision must be made such that they can be provided in future should the opportunity arise; - ii. complement and enhance the character of the built, historic and natural environment; - iii. are of a scale appropriate to the existing settlement and surrounding area and in line with the levels of proposed growth for that settlement as set out in policies CS1-CS9; and - iv. provide a qualitative improvement to the existing range of houses, services, facilities, open space and economic development opportunities.

-Where neighbouring or functionally linked sites will come forward together within the timeframe of this DPD, the Council will expect applicants to work together with the Council to ensure any proposals are, or can be, properly integrated and will provide complementary development.
+Where neighbouring or functionally linked sites will come forward together within the timeframe of this DPD, the Council will expect applicants to work together with the Council to ensure that any proposals are, or can be, properly integrated and will provide complementary development.

-Proposals for major(29) residential or mixed-use development will be expected to demonstrate that they score well (allowing for site constraints where applicable) against the design principles established in the Building for Life guidance and any subsequent or complementary best practice guidance on design and placemaking by the Commission for Architecture and the Built Environment (CABE) or comparable organisation.
+Proposals for major30 residential or mixed-use development will be expected to demonstrate that they score well (allowing for site constraints where applicable) against the design principles established in the Building for Life guidance and any subsequent or complementary best practice guidance on design and placemaking by the Commission for Architecture and the Built Environment (CABE) or comparable organisation.